jungtaekkim/bayeso/index.md

 ## Supported Python Version
 We test our package in the following versions.

-* Python 2.7 (It will be excluded due to the maintenance schedule for Python 2.7, but it is currently tested.)
 * Python 3.6
 * Python 3.7
 * Python 3.8